 - Place the asparagus in a bowl.
 Add the olive oil, salt and pepper.
 Toss until combined.

 - Transfer on the grill grates using tongs.
 Make sure they are in an even layer horizontally on the grill grates.
-Close the grill lid and cook for 5 minutes.
+Close the grill lid and cook for 4 minutes.
 Flip and cook an additional 3 to 5 minutes, or until they have grill marks and are slightly crisp.

 - Transfer to a serving platter.
-Add a squeeze of lemon juice and freshly grated parmesan cheese if desired.
+Add a squeeze of lemon juice and add freshly grated parmesan cheese if desired.
 Salt and pepper to taste.
 Serve while warm.